 In the world of business, leaders must maximize efficiency, eliminate waste, even out roadblocks, and keep productions flowing in accordance with demand.

 Once a business venture takes flight, however, a lot of different people get involved, each with their own knowledge, talent and methods for getting things accomplished.
 In order to ensure flow and consistency from party to party, methods must be in place that keep productions moving along.

-The following article discusses and compares some of the most widespread methods used in the world of development and manufacturing here in the 21st century.
-Read along to find out which Agile project management methodology is right for your project.
+The following article discusses and compares some of the most widespread methods and frameworks used in the world of development and manufacturing here in the 21st century.
+Read along to explore different Agile methodologies and discover which one is right for your project.